plotly/academy/_react/4-redux-state-management.md

 TK Image of more general state management cycle

 We'll now need to introduce some terminology before we can finally start implementing this.
 This function that we call to change the application state is called an "action" in Redux, and we "dispatch" the "action".
-Lets change the cycle one last time with the terminology:
+Let's change the cycle one last time with the terminology:

 TK Image of Redux specific state management cycle

 ## Writing our first Redux parts

-Lets write our first action!
+Let's write our first action!
 We'll start with the location field, since it's a very typical example.
 An action function in Redux returns an object with a `type` and can optionally also pass some data along the way.
 Our `changeLocation` action looks like this:

 ```JS
 function changeLocation(location) {